Aidan-A-2008/Simple-Status-Bot/README.md

 # Simple-Status-Bot
-A simple status bot for discord written in Discord.js
+We have created htis repo to provide a jump start or status bot for people looing to create a discord bot.